kookies0901/sumo-simulation/sumo_help.md

                                         pedestrians start squeezing through a
-                                        jam while on a narrow lane when using model 'striping' --pedestrian.striping.reserve-oncoming FLOAT  Fraction of stripes to reserve for oncoming pedestrians --pedestrian.striping.reserve-oncoming.junctions FLOAT  Fraction of stripes
+                                        jam while on a narrow lane when using model 'striping' --pedestrian.striping.jamfactor FLOAT  Factor for reducing speed of pedestrian in jammed state --pedestrian.striping.reserve-oncoming FLOAT  Fraction of stripes to reserve for oncoming pedestrians --pedestrian.striping.reserve-oncoming.junctions FLOAT  Fraction of stripes